uncomfyhalomacro/uncomfyhalomacro.github.io/content/blog/Exploring Efficient Ways To Package Rust Software In openSUSE.md

 +++
-title = "Exploring Efficient Ways To Package Rust Software in openSUSE" authors = ["Soc Virnyl Estela"] description = "a small short guide on how to setup VSCodium Flatpak on an immutable desktop" date = 2024-08-22 updated = 2024-11-10 draft = false
+title = "Exploring Efficient Ways To Package Rust Software in openSUSE" authors = ["Soc Virnyl Estela"] date = 2024-08-22 updated = 2024-11-10 draft = false